kadamwhite/wpapi.local/README.md

 # WPAPI Vagrant Varietal

 This is a Vagrant configuration for rapidly spinning up a [WordPress REST API](https://github.com/wp-api/wp-api)-enabled WP instance within a local virtual machine.
-As the name indicates, this project was inspired by [VVV](https://github.com/varying-vagrant-vagrants/vvv/tree), but is a completely new VM configuration using [Ansible]() for provisioning (with a little help borrowed from the Roots team's [trellis](https://github.com/roots/trellis) WP environment management tools).
+As the name indicates, this project was inspired by [VVV](https://github.com/varying-vagrant-vagrants/vvv/tree), but is a completely new VM configuration using [Ansible]() for provisioning (with a little help borrowed from the Roots team's [trellis](https://github.com/roots/trellis) WP environment management tools and [this blog post](https://lamosty.com/2015/04/automated-wordpress-installation-with-ansible/)).

 ## Installation Dependencies